-Annex I of Reg.
-889/2008 allows various types of manure with the limitation 'factory farming origin forbidden'.
+The relevant Annexes allow various types of manure with the limitation 'factory farming origin forbidden'.
 However, there is no official definition of 'factory farming' and no general agreement across Europe how to implement this requirement.
 The European Input List considers that this requirement needs to be considered in a context of regional traditions and farming practises.